awill321/costco_stock_analysis/README.md

 The data used for this presentation was found at [Yahoo Finance](https://finance.yahoo.com/)

 ## Data/Operation Abstraction Design ##
 The data was extracted from Yahoo Finance via CSV files.
+The datatype of the dates in the CSV files were changed from "object" to "datetime".
+All charts were created with Vega-Altair, a statistical vizualization library on Python.